01mf02/notes/README.md

    are at 20%.
 3. On the dependencies of ATP1 u ATP2, train classifiers and use output for ATPs, yielding ATP3 that solves about 30%.
-   Step 3 can also be iterated several times with different kinds of features.
+   Step 3 can also be iterated several times with different kinds of features, which brings the number of solved problems up to 40%.

 This process is time-intensive.